 Check out the blog post Jules Miller, one of the five Final Round judges, published regarding the Final Round of the Lowell Milken Institute-Sandler Prize for New Entrepreneurs.

-Pictures from the 2017 Final Round Competition:
+Pictures from the 2017 Final Round of the Competition:

 - Good Luck Gaming — Good Luck Gaming was created to allow any consumer a chance to play with their favorite video game celebrity while supporting a good cause.
 Twitch revolutionized the way fans interact with their favorite gamers but it is still a one-way method of engagement.
 So we created an avenue where fans can interact at a deeper level with the celebrities that they watch every day.
 For each gaming session, fans can buy raffle tickets that democratize the opportunity to participate in unique gaming experiences that they cannot attain anywhere else.
 The proceeds from the raffle are split between the video game celebrity, charity of the celebrity’s choice, and Good Luck Gaming.